Nehu2021/Food_Adulteration_Health_Risk_using_ML/README.md

 A Gradient Boosting Model was trained on the basis of the features listed above, excluding the 'health_risk' column.

 # Streamlit App
-The Streamlit app provides an interactive interface to input wine characteristics and visualize the predictions.
+The Streamlit app provides an interactive interface to input product name, brand, category, adulterant, detection method, severity and visualize the predictions.
 The app includes:
 1. A form to input wine characteristics
 2. A "Predict" button to generate predictions
 3. A styled layout with a background image and custom colors